socketcan-rs/socketcan-rs/README.md

 ### Developing with Nix

-If you have [Nix](https://nixos.org/) installed, you can enter a development that includes the needed rust dependencies with
+If you have [Nix](https://nixos.org/) installed, you can enter a development shell that includes the needed rust dependencies with
 ```bash
 nix develop
 ```